shahd9290/Competitive-Revision-Website/README.md

 Run `npm install` to install all required dependencies for Next.js to function.
 Run `npm audit fix` if required.

+Rename `.env.example` to `.env` - Ensure the link within points to the url for the backend API, e.g. `http://localhost:8080`

 Run `npm run dev` to start the application.
-The application can then be found at `localhost:8080`
+The application can then be found at `localhost:3000`

 ## Setting up Backend
 The Backend requires [PostgreSQL](https://www.postgresql.org/download/) and [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to be installed

-Create a database schema named `fypdb` in the PostgreSQL database.
+Create a dedicated schema for the project in the PostgreSQL database.

 Ensure that the terminal is pointing to the `/backend` directory.

+Generate a public/private key pair, and store in a new `jwt/` directory.
+These should be stored as `jwt/app.key` and `jwt/app.pub`

-Ensure that the username and password in `backend/src/main/resources/application.properties` is correct for the Postgres database.
+Rename `src/main/resources/application.properties.examples` to `src/main/resources/application.properties`, and enter the correct details for the Postgres database.
+These include the `Schema Name`, `Username`, `Password`
-The default is:

-    username = `postgres`
-    password = `postgres`

 Ensure that you have permissions to execute the `./gradlew` file